Émilie Sagée: Sources

 This amazing story was first published in 1860 by Robert Dale Owen in his book Footfalls on the Boundary of Another World.
 He claims to hold it from the direct testimony of Julie de Güldenstubbe who authorized him to mention her name and all those of the persons concerned.
-In 1883, the magazine Light, A Journal of Psychical, Occult, and Mystical Research published a text which it presents as the complete report of the testimony from what «an abridged version of this narrative was given by the Hon.
-Robert Dale Owen» in his book.
+In 1883, the magazine Light, A Journal of Psychical, Occult, and Mystical Research published a text which it presents as the complete report of the testimony "[...] given by the Hon.
+Robert Dale Owen" in his book.
 It is actually exactly the same text, word for word.
 The text is not signed, but Alexander Aksakov nevertheless presents it as a complement provided by Baroness Julie de Güldenstubbe herself.

-Camille Flammarion is interested in this case which fits perfectly within the framework of her research.
-He write that in 1862 he met Julie de Güldenstubbe (1827–1888) and her brother Baron Johann Ludwig von Güldenstubbe (1818-1873), who were very active in the Parisian spiritualist circles.
+Camille Flammarion was interested in this case which fits perfectly within the scope of his research.
+He wrote that in 1862 he met Julie de Güldenstubbe (1827–1888) and her brother Baron Johann Ludwig von Güldenstubbe (1818–1873), who were very active in the Parisian spiritualist circles.
 Flammarion described them as "very sincere, perhaps a little mystical but unquestionably loyal".
 He notes that the Baron wrote a curious book on spirits (The Reality of Spirits and the Wonderful Phenomenon of Their Direct Writing).